tidyverse/glue/README.md

 Other implementations
 =====================

-Some other implementations of string interpolation in R (although not using the f-string syntax).
+Some other implementations of string interpolation in R (although not using identical syntax).

 -   [stringr::str\_interp](http://stringr.tidyverse.org/reference/str_interp.html)
 -   [pystr::pystr\_format](https://cran.r-project.org/package=pystr)